-A Headmaster or the Headmasters' designee may make a report to local law enforcement officials if, after an investigation is completed, the Headmaster has reasonable grounds to believe that a student engaged in conduct that constitutes an offense under Section 22.01 (Assault) or 42.07(a)(7) (Harassment) of the Texas Penal Code.
+A Principal or the Principal's designee may make a report to local law enforcement officials if, after an investigation is completed, the Principal has reasonable grounds to believe that a student engaged in conduct that constitutes an offense under Section 22.01 (Assault) or 42.07(a)(7) (Harassment) of the Texas Penal Code.

-A Headmaster's designee may include any employee under the supervision of the Headmaster, other than a school counselor.
+A Principal's designee may include any employee under the supervision of the Principal, other than a school counselor.